TheRincon/rexsearch/README.md

 Of course, the licensing applies from vsearch.
 I intend no copyright or other infringment.
 All credit to Torbjørn Rognes (torognes), also took some code from rust::bio.
 Same applies, all credit to Johannes.

-Currently, Slight faster(!) in DUST masking.
-The reson for the last post was I forgot to add "--release" to my spotcap intellij profile.
+Currently, slightly faster(!) in DUST masking.
+The reason for the last post was I forgot to add "--release" to my spotcap intellij profile.
 Now I am 30% faster than vsearch with much lower cpu usage.
 Will test more thoroughly with rust benchmarks.

     vsearch --fastx_mask /Users/daniel/Desktop/gg.fasta --fastaout  --qmask dust   10.55s user 0.13s system 291% cpu 3.660 total
     ./rsearch /Users/daniel/Desktop/gg.fasta  7.23s user 0.14s system 99% cpu 7.434 total